Skip to main content

 5

-• Return frying pan to high heat with enough olive oil to coat the base.
-Cook pork in batches until golden and cooked through, 2-3 minutes each side.
-Transfer to a paper towel-lined plate. • Wipe out the frying pan and return to medium-high heat.
-Add katsu paste, brown sugar (for the sauce), water (for the sauce) and the remaining butter.
+• Return the frying pan to medium-high heat with enough olive oil to coat the base.
+Cook crumbed chicken until cooked through, 3-5 minutes each side.
+Transfer to a paper towel-lined plate. • Wipe out the frying pan, then return to medium-high heat.
+Add katsu paste, brown sugar, water (for the sauce) and the remaining butter.
 Cook, stirring, until slightly reduced, 2-3 minutes.
+TIP: Chicken is cooked through when it's no longer pink inside.

 6